 Now let’s look at what the University of Utah requires by way of assignment.
 My snark controls have apparently failed.
+I will try to line out at least some of the snark.
 Here is a link to the template Assignment Agreement (warning, the link downloads a Word document).
 The template gives as author Amy Wildermuth, presently identified as the university’s “chief sustainability officer” and a law professor.
 While there may have been changes to the template, here’s what she has drafted (or at least what she left her name on–geez folks, at least convert your files to pdf or at least purge the identifying information in Word before posting):

 As part of my participation in University Research, I agree to the following:

 1. Circumstances Under Which University Has Ownership of Intellectual Property.
 Pursuant to this Assignment, I agree to assign, and do hereby assign, to the University all of my rights, title and interests in and to the intellectual property described below that I create, alone or in cooperation with others, under any of the following circumstances:

 Here we have the awful “present assignment” language that indicates a lack of understanding of Justice Breyer’s dissent in Stanford v Roche.

 A typical condition for university-based lawyers.
 But no matter that Breyer argued that present promises to assign future inventions should not be magically different from present assignments of future inventions.
 Let’s look at what Utah claims:

 a.
 I create the intellectual property in connection with research supported or funded by or through the University; for example, commercially sponsored research and federally funded research (“University Research”);